pachyderm/pachyderm/README.md

 ```

 This will deploy pfs and give you a new remote called `staging` so that you can
 push later changes via `git push staging`.
-The create repo also has a
+The created repo also has a
 post-receive hook that redeploys the cluster.